 - Demonstrated initiative and ability to work both independently and as an effective team member.

-- Valid Ontario driver’s license and reliable access to an insured working vehicle.
+- Valid Ontario Driver’s license and consistent access to a reliable vehicle

 - A criminal reference check completed within the last six (6) months from a Canadian Police Information Centre (CPIC), inclusive of vulnerable sector screening, will be required of the successful candidate.

 Please submit your resume and cover letter in one document file and please indicate the posting number in the subject line of your application via email to Careers@swpublichealth.ca by July 7 2020.
 For further information about the Southwestern Public Health and the community we serve, please visit us at, www.swpublichealth.ca

 Manager, Human Resources

 Southwestern Public Health strives to meet the standards set out in the Accessibility for Ontarians with Disabilities Act (AODA) Customer Service Regulation, and will support candidates to modify our recruitment and selection process, should there be a need to modify or remove barriers in order to accommodate those with disabilities, if requested.
 Should a candidate be contacted and require accommodation at any point throughout the recruitment and selection processes, please notify the Human Resources representative who has contacted you.